userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 $ snapcraft upload --release=edge kcalc-example_*.snap
 ```

-If you’re happy with the result, you can commit the *snapcraft.yaml* to a dedicated GitHub repository and [turn on automatic builds](https://build.snapcraft.io) so any further commits automatically are released to the *edge* release channel, without requiring you to manually re-build the snap locally.
+If you’re happy with the result, you can commit your *snapcraft.yaml* to a dedicated GitHub repository and [turn on automatic builds](https://build.snapcraft.io) so any further commits automatically are released to the *edge* release channel, without requiring you to manually re-build the snap locally.
 Once you're happy with the stability of your the snap, you may want to consider promoting it to a *beta*, *candidate* or *stable* release.

 Congratulations!
 You've just built and published your first Qt 5 snap.
 For a more in-depth overview of the snap building process, see [Creating a snap](/t/6799).